-A study of the playing and teaching techniques, selection of materials, and maintenance care for percussion instruments.
-Designed for the public school instrumental teacher.
+A study of playing techniques, selection of materials, and maintenance care for percussion instruments.

-3503 Diction for Singers and Conductors
+3501 Diction for Singers and Conductors

 A study of English and foreign language pronunciation as applied to public performance.
-Topics include: English and French; Italian and German.
-May be repeated for credit when topics vary.
+Topics include English, French, Italian, German, and Survey.
+May be repeated for credit.